bunkahle/Transcrypt-Examples/dom/insert_text.rst

 	  </body>
 	</html>

-We have a simple html document which by itself would only display the header **DOM examples** and a paragraph saying **"Testing DOM"**.
+We have a simple html document which by itself would only display the header **"DOM examples"** and a paragraph saying **"Testing DOM"**.
 By inserting the script source "__javascript__/insert_text2.js" in the header we have also executable program code which can modify the static html text.
 By calling the body tag with the option onload="insert_text2.insert()" the program code is going to be executed when the html page is going to be loaded.